bit4woo/teemo/README.md

 2017-08-17 : Update "domainsite" part, use logging to output; fix some bug.
 2017-09-08 : Remove port scan function,leave it to nmap, add IP and Network analysis.
+2018-04-03 : Add HackerTarget API
+2018-04-04 : Add Censys API; Add function that to get "Related Domains" which base on Censys,Crt.sh and GoogleCert.

 ## To Do